 This approach meets both of these requirements in equal measure.
 It is possible to explore in detail the factors that are employed in scope of strategic financial management, with specific reference to the capital structure of a business unit, in this section.

-When it comes to meeting a company’s funding requirements, there is no other option than equity financing.
-In order for a business to obtain debt, it must first have an appropriate equity basis, which acts as a buffer for debt financing.
-The investigation of the impact of leverage is the primary focus point for determining the optimal combination of debt and equity sources of funding.
-As a result, it is desirable to take this criterion into account when making financing decisions, particularly in regard to leverage and cost of capital.
+Equity financing is essential for meeting a company’s funding requirements.
+A business must first establish an appropriate equity base before obtaining debt.
+This equity acts as a buffer for debt financing.
+The impact of leverage is crucial when determining the optimal mix of debt and equity.
+Therefore, it is vital to consider this when making financing decisions, particularly regarding leverage and the cost of capital.

 Conclusion